 - Quick-drying materials – avoid materials like cotton that will absorb moisture.
 If it’s a hot day, you want clothing that will let you breathe, not sweat.
 If it’s cold and you get wet, you will want to be able to dry out.
 It’s essential to wear clothes that will dry quickly as this will not weigh you down and help keep your body dry and warm.
 Materials like nylon or polyester are good options.

-- Dress in layers – Some places the weather can change quickly.
+- Dress in layers – Keep in mind the weather can change quickly.
 I have lived in areas where they say, “if you don’t like the weather, wait 20 minutes”.
 Even in spring and summer, if the weather changes, you want to be prepared.
 Dressing in layers allows you to shed layers as the weather warms up, and you can add those layers as the weather cools.

 - Always wear a personal flotation device – It goes without saying, if you are going to be on the water, you need to wear a lifejacket.
 Make sure that your layers will work with your life preserver.
 Read more about life jackets here.